 Theory of computing is a branch of theoretical computer science and it deals with solving problems in an efficient manner using mathematical abstractions which are called as models of computing.
 Therefore, the researchers have been interested in doing researches on the theory of computing which has the ability to change the direction of the future sciences according to its capability of solving complex problems.
-As the first computing model, John Von-Neumann presented his computing model taking the insight from the concept

-"the mill and the store" introduced by Charles Babbage.
-Still we use this computing model and it consists [9] of addressing, instruction definition, interrupt control and input-output.
-Other than the VN Computing model, several computing models such as Harvard Models, quantum computing model, register machines, Turing machine etc... have been introduced.
-Further, Bio-inspired models have been introduced and used in many areas of unconventional computing such as Cellular Automata, DNA Computation; eg: Neural Networks, and associative memory; eg: genetic algorithms.
-Robustness, adaptability and Scalability can be experienced in these.But, they are lack of unifying methodology, or set of guide lines [16].
-These are consists of some of the features similar to the features of VN architecture.
-Now let us look at few of such computing models in
+As the first computing model, John Von-Neumann presented his computing model taking the insight from the concept "the mill and the store" introduced by Charles Babbage.
+Still we use this computing model and it consists [1] of addressing, instruction definition, interrupt control and input-output.
+Apart from the Von-Neumann Computing model, several computing models such as Harvard and non Harvard architectures, quantum computing, register machines, Turing machine etc... have been introduced.
+Further, Bio inspired models have been used in many areas of unconventional computing; Cellular Automata, DNA Computation; eg: Neural Networks, associative memory; eg: genetic algorithms.
+They all have been implemented or simulated in the similar way to the Von-Neumann computing model.
+Robustness, adaptability and Scalability are there.
+But, they are lack of unifying methodology, or set of guide lines [5].
+Now let us look at few of such computing models in brief.